 Logitech’s Wireless is equally as good in terms of connectivity with the Glorious wired connectivity.

 Glorious has created their own mouse feet, which they call “G-Skates.”
 These feet are made of PTFE and can glide over any pad.
-These feet are superior to the G Pro standard feet, which are solid but not as smooth.
+These feet are superior to the Logitech G Pro Wireless standard feet, which are solid but not as smooth.

-Each mouse can be considered “ambidextrous” in terms of its shape, but the G Pro Wireless is truly ambidextrous because it has buttons on both ends.
+Each mouse can be considered “ambidextrous” in terms of its shape, but the Logitech G Pro Wireless is truly ambidextrous because it has buttons on both ends.
 This should make it an easy choice for lefties.

 In conclusion, Rezence hopes you found the article helpful, and let us know if you have any questions in the comment section below.